yujunz/gitlab.com-runbooks/howto/yubikey.md

 ## Changing the Default PIN Entries on the Yubikey PIV Card

-By default the user PIN is `123456` and the ADMIN PIN is `12345678`, keep this in mind when changing the PINS when it asks for the current PIN
+By default the user PIN is `123456` and the ADMIN PIN is `12345678`, keep this in mind when changing the PINS when it asks for the current PIN.
+The user pin is what you will use most of the time for confirming access via the keys stored on the Yubikey.

 ```bash